jdarais/cobble/docs/cobble/docs/concepts.md

 ## Modules

-Cobble sets the workspace root as the module path root for including modules.
-This means that if you have a lua module that exists at `cobble_modules/python.lua`, you can include that in any lua script with `require("cobble_modules.python")`.
-Leveraging modules is a great way to share logic for defining different types of projects.
+Cobble uses the `modules_dir` configuration value, (defaulting to the workspace root,) to set the module path root for including modules.
+This means that if you have a lua module that exists at `cobble_modules/python.lua`, you can include that in any lua script with `require("cobble_modules.python")`, or if `modules_dir` is set to `cobble_modules`, it can be included simply with `require("python")`.
+Leveraging modules is a great way to share project definition logic and other utilities across projects.

 Note that using native modules may work, but is not officially supported.
-Cobble is designed to make workspaces as portable and self-contained as possible, and use of native lua modules runs counter to this philosophy.
+This may change in the future.

 ### Cobble modules